szabgab/rust.code-maven.com/pages/create-empty-hashmap-and-insert-pairs.md

 The keys can be other things as well, for example we can have a [HashMap with tuples as keys](/hash-where-tuples-are-the-keys).

+You might be also wondering why do you need to mention `HashMap` twice in that line.
+You don't.
+You can also rely on [rust figuring out the type of the HashMap](/create-empty-hashmap-without-type-definition).

 ## Declare and initialize an empty but mutable HashMap

 However the above declaration is rather useless as we cannot change the content of that variable.